 Frequently asked questions — Commercial Plumbing Croydon

-Commercial plumbers typically hold additional qualifications — commercial Gas Safe categories, training in Legionella risk assessment and control, G3 unvented — carry higher public liability insurance, work to commercial invoicing terms (including VAT), and are familiar with business-specific compliance like trade effluent, HMO licensing, and commercial kitchen requirements.
+Commercial plumbers typically hold additional qualifications — commercial Gas Safe categories where their work involves commercial appliances or non-domestic pipework, training in Legionella risk assessment and control, G3 unvented — carry higher public liability insurance, work to commercial invoicing terms (including VAT), and are familiar with business-specific compliance like trade effluent, HMO licensing, and commercial kitchen requirements.
 Not every domestic plumber is qualified or experienced to work on commercial systems — particularly where commercial gas, unvented hot water, or higher-risk water regulations apply.

 Businesses have a legal duty to assess and control Legionella risk in their water systems under the Health and Safety at Work etc. Act 1974 and COSHH Regulations.
-The HSE’s L8 Approved Code of Practice sets out what’s required.¹ In simple low-risk systems this may be a basic in-house assessment by a competent person rather than a formal paid one — but it must still be documented, reviewed and acted on.
+The HSE’s L8 Approved Code of Practice and HSG274 technical guidance set out what’s required.¹ In simple low-risk systems this may be a basic in-house assessment by a competent person rather than a formal paid one — but it must still be documented, reviewed and acted on.
+Control task frequency (including weekly flushing of infrequently used outlets and quarterly descaling) should follow the risk assessment.

 It’s yours as the business owner or manager.
-Grease traps need regular servicing — typically monthly to quarterly, depending on kitchen output.
-A neglected trap overflows, smells, and can lead to drainage issues and potential action from water authorities or environmental health if mismanaged.⁶
+Thames Water tells food businesses they are responsible for preventing fats, oils, grease and food waste entering the sewer system.⁶ Grease traps need regular servicing — typically monthly to quarterly, depending on kitchen output.
+A neglected trap overflows, smells, and can lead to drainage issues and potential enforcement action under Section 111 of the Water Industry Act 1991 for sewer misuse.¹⁰

 Yes, many commercial plumbers offer scalable maintenance contracts — from a single annual visit for a small office to quarterly visits for larger premises.
 Ask for sample scope and pricing.
 If your plumbing is simple and downtime cost is low, reactive call-outs may still be cheaper.